o3de/ROSConDemo/docs/URDF_import/HOWTO_import_urdf.md

 # Importing URDF robot - ROSConDemo tutorial

 This document contains a step-by-step tutorial guiding through a URDF import procedure.
-It covers the vehicle part of the robot.
+It covers setting up the vehicle part of the robot.
+Description of the manipulator part will follow.

+## 1. Prepare the project

 This tutorial uses the [ROSConDemo project](https://github.com/o3de/ROSConDemo).

-## 1. Preparation of the project

-Follow the instructions in the [ROSConDemo project README](https://github.com/o3de/ROSConDemo) to build and test the project.
+Follow the instructions in the [project README](https://github.com/o3de/ROSConDemo) to build and test the project.

 ## 2. Prepare the URDF file